for

 of Perpetual Langley,

 Langleys.
-Jerry also played with the Matadors showband and other Irish bands.
-Jerry and Mary both went on to pursue solo careers.
+Gerry also played with the Matadors showband and other Irish bands.
+Gerry and Mary both went on to pursue solo careers.
 Mary issued four singles, two in '66 as Perpetual and two in '67 as Mary.
 Very sadly, Mary died in 1988, aged only 38.
-Jerry, who released two solo singles became a successful songwriter
+Gerry, who released two solo singles became a successful songwriter

 Two By Two, the B-side of the second 'Perpetual' single, issued in May